-Newly appointed as Chief Conductor of the Stadttheater Klagenfurt and the Kärntner Sinfonieorchester, Nicholas Carter will lead three new productions per season and appear regularly in the orchestra’s concert series.
+Chief Conductor of the Stadttheater Klagenfurt and the Kärntner Sinfonieorchester, Nicholas Carter leads three new productions per season and appears regularly in the orchestra’s concert series.
 In the 2019/20 season he conducts Tannhauser, Boccanegra, Cendrillon and regular symphonic concerts including Beethoven’s Symphony No. 6 and Schubert‘s Symphony No. 8.
-Opera performances in his first season, he conducts Rusalka, La Clemenza di Tito and Pelléas et Mélisande, and concert programmes include Haydn’s Die Schöpfung and Mahler’s Symphony No. 1.
+Opera performances in his first season included Rusalka, La Clemenza di Tito and Pelléas et Mélisande and concert programmes included Haydn’s Die Schöpfung and Mahler’s Symphony No. 1.

 Karel Mark Chichon